Cibiv/EvoNAPS/EvoNAPS_database/README.md

 ## **Example queries**

 If you are interested in typical parameter settings of specific model of sequence evolution, then you can simply employ the provided [get_model_parameters.py](get_model_parameters.py) python script.
 Note, that the script must be executed on the CIBIV server to work.
-The script takes the input of the user and incooperates it into a query.
+The script takes the input of the user and incorporates it into a query.
 After accessing the EvoNAPS database on the Crick server, the query will be executed and the results will be written int a csv file.

 In order to execute the script, first, load the python3 module.
-The python3 module already includes all neccessary libraries, namely Pandas (v.1.1.3) and mysql.connect (v.8.0.5b1).
+The python3 module already includes all necessary libraries, namely Pandas (v.1.1.3) and mysql.connect (v.8.0.5b1).
 Once the python3 module has loaded, the script can be executed, e.g.:

 ```console
 $ module load python3